borkdude/blog/posts/oss-updates-jul-aug-2026.md

   - Two variants: a default Truffle JIT build, and a 49MB `--small` build without it

 - [clj-kondo-browser](https://github.com/borkdude/clj-kondo-browser): a static Clojure source browser built from clj-kondo analysis
   - New prototype.
-Renders a codebase as a static HTML page where every symbol links to its definition and usages, scope aware, so a local is linked only within its scope
+Renders a codebase as a static HTML page where every symbol links to its definition and usages, scope-aware, so a local is linked only within its scope
   - Runs clj-kondo as a pod and gets the classpath from [deps.clj](https://github.com/borkdude/deps.clj)

 - [grasp](https://github.com/borkdude/grasp): Grep Clojure code using clojure.spec regexes
   - Babashka compatibility ([#34](https://github.com/borkdude/grasp/pull/34))

-- [deps.clj](https://github.com/borkdude/deps.clj): a faithful port of the clojure CLI bash script to Clojure
+- [deps.clj](https://github.com/borkdude/deps.clj): a faithful port of the Clojure CLI Bash script to Clojure
   - As always, catching up with the most recent Clojure CLI versions

 - [lein-clj-kondo](https://github.com/clj-kondo/lein-clj-kondo) and [clj-kondo-bb](https://github.com/clj-kondo/clj-kondo-bb): released alongside each clj-kondo release